rushatgabhane/GitToDo/README.md

 ## Run the app
 `npm start`

-## Build for production
+## 🛠 Build for production
 `npm run build`

-## Contributing
+## 🤝 Contributing
-Create an issue or pull request to get started
+Contributions, issues and feature requests are welcome!